Arthaey/TweetGatherer/README.md

 This seems to happen once you have more than ~2500 tweets total.
 Try passing an argument of `--num 100` or `--num 50` if you start seeing this error.
 See the [Twitter dev forum][2] for more details.

+# TODO

+ - use current version of Twitter gem
+ - look for complete @reply-conversations; some replies are missed
+ - support non-HTML email formatting

 [1]: https://dev.twitter.com/apps/new